How We Test Massage Guns – Our Review Process Explained

 4 – 4.5 stars

-When a device ticks all boxes of great quality.
-It’s probably not rated the highest because we found a minor issue but we are not sure if we are just being too picky and no other person would notice it.
+When a device ticks all the boxes of great quality, it’s probably not rated the highest because we’ve found a minor issue, but we are not sure if we are just being too picky, and no one else would notice it.

-It could also mean that the device is exceptional but lacks an accessory (a carrying case for example).
-Or it could be the lack of a good warranty or guarantee, or non-robust customer service.
+It could also mean that the device is exceptional but lacks an accessory (a carrying case, for example).
+Alternatively, it could be due to a lack of a good warranty or guarantee, or inadequate customer service.

 Good!